Summer -- Frequently Asked Questions

 What communication should we expect from One Schoolhouse?

-Before your course begins, you’ll receive information about calendar and expectations, as well as an invitation to a live webinar for students and parents with more details about our school, our teachers, and our courses.
+Before your course begins, you’ll receive information about calendar and expectations, as well as an invitation to a live webinar for students and parents/guardians with more details about our school, our teachers, and our courses.
 Once the course opens, students will meet with teachers, and have access to the full range of messaging and support that our LMS offers.
-In addition, you’ll receive weekly messages from the Director of School and Student Support, keeping you on the path to success in the course.
-Parents will also receive weekly messages from the Director of School and Student Support, and will have access to your current average.
-If you need additional support in your class, we’ll let your parents know so that you can create a plan to get back on track.
+In addition, you’ll receive weekly messages from us, keeping you on the path to success in the course.
+You and your parent/guardian will have access to your current average.
+If you need additional support in your class, we’ll let you and your parent/guardian know so that you can create a plan to get back on track.

 Can my parents talk to my teacher?

-If parents/guardians have questions about your course, teacher, or work, we encourage them to communicate with the Director of School and Student Support.
+If parents/guardians have questions about your course, teacher, or work, we encourage them to communicate with the Director of Student Support, Beta Eaton, at email@example.com.
 We do not schedule parent-teacher conferences.
+If a student needs more consistent and repeated support than others in the class, One Schoolhouse works with the parent/guardian to ensure that the student has the right supports in place.

 Will my school have access to the final grade and report card?

 Students and parents/guardians receive report cards after the midterm (four weeks of coursework) and after the course finishes.
-If you attend one of our consortium schools, we’ll send them a copy of your final grade and report card.
+If you attend one of our consortium schools, we’ll send them a copy of your transcript and report card.
 Otherwise, you can submit your report card to your school.

 Teachers and Support